Documentation

 Verifying Events

-It is necessary to verify that these events come from Bitnob to avoid creating transactions due to a fraudulent event.
+Verifying that these events come from Brails is necessary to avoid creating transactions due to a fraudulent event.

-To verify events, validate the x-bitnob-signature header sent with the event.
+To verify events, validate the x-brails-signature header sent with the event.
 The HMAC SHA512 signature is the event payload signed with your secret key.

 const crypto = require('crypto');